cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.md

 Other possible cases calculated the same way.

 After funding, donaters ATOMs rewards supposed according to their shares and timestamp of donating.

 If by any reasons the sum of 600,000 ATOMs couldn't be reached the difference goes to proportionally to congress, investors and inventors.

 > ***more explanations about the plot***

-## More about disciplines
+## Lifetime summary of every validator

-**Uptime summary of every validator.** The easiest discipline.
+The easiest discipline.
 You need just set up your validator and monitor its lifetime.
 The lifetime means validators blocks precommits.

 > Important!
 Your validator should be in the set of active validators!
 Watch your stake!